-Usually, a link from a page containing 1000 words is more powerful than the page having 50-100 words.
+Usually, a link from a page containing 1000 words is more powerful than a page with 50-100 words.

 129. Quality of Linking Page

-Links from spammy, duplicate, no-added-value contents are not much useful.
+Links from spammy, duplicate, no-added-value contents are not very useful.
 In fact, they can harm the reputation of your site.

 130. Forum Links

-The level of spamming has been increased tremendously in the last couple of years, in which forum profile generation and linking were the most common issue, that’s why Google reduced the value and importance of forum links.
+The level of spamming has increased tremendously in the last couple of years, in which forum profile generation and linking were the most common issues.
+That’s why Google reduced the value and importance of forum links.

-Google can easily identify whether the link has been generated by a user in intent to gain backlinks or the link has been recommended by the actual site owner.
-Higher priority is given to the Link that is embedded by the site admin.
+Google can easily identify whether the link has been generated by a user with the intent of gaining backlinks or whether the link has been recommended by the actual site owner.
+A higher priority is given to the link that is embedded by the site admin.

 132. Guest Post links

-Guest post has now become a virtual source of link bait and spamming.
-That’s the reason Google is no more giving much importance to guest post links.
+Guest posts have now become a virtual source of link bait and spamming.
+That’s the reason Google is no longer giving much importance to guest post links.

 133. Natural Link profile

-Considering all those above backlink factors, if the overall linking strategy looks normal (i.e. non paid, not done with intent to fool search engine) then Google is obviously gonna rank you well in search index.
+Considering all those above backlink factors, if the overall linking strategy looks normal (i.e. non-paid, not done with the intent to fool the search engine), then Google is obviously gon na rank you well in the search index.